Premonoidal and Kleisli double categories

-The axioms from Table \ref{table:4} resemble the axioms of a cubical functor $H:\Bb\times\Bb\times\Bb\to\Bb$ from \deref{cub} in which 2-cells $H(A,v,z), H(u,B,z), H(u,v,C)$ in $\Bb$ for 1v-cells $u,v,z$ in $\Bb$ are trivial.
-When $\Bb$ is purely central, as we commented above, the $6\cdot 4$ axioms from Table \ref{table:4} come down to 6 axioms and they hold true.
 In the analysis of associativity of the pseudodouble functors $\Del_l$ and $\Del_r$ additional conditions in the style of those in Table \ref{table:4} appear (they can be expressed in terms of a 4-noidal and a 5-noidal structure, recall \ssref{leading to}).
-When $\Bb$ is purely central those axioms are trivially fulfilled.
+For $\Bb$ purely central those axioms are trivially fulfilled.